pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

                -  real-time transcription allows to transcribe text in audio streams
                -  batch transcription transcribe to text from stored on a file share, a remote server, or even on Azure Storage.
          -  The Text to speech API

+### Azure AI Translator
+   - cloud based service that uses AI to reliably translate text and documents between languages in near real time.
+   - 90 languages and dialects
+   - uses Neural Machine Translation
+   - can be personalised using Custom glossaries and Custom translation to increase fluency and readability
+   - services and features
+       - text to text translation
+       - document translation
+       - custom translation
+       - automatic langauge detection
+       - transliteration
+       - dictionaries
+       - profanity filters
+   - Translator's text translation service uses a JSON-based Web API with text sent as strings.

 ### Azure resources for Azure AI Speech
 - A Speech resource - choose this resource type if you only plan to use Azure AI Speech, or if you want to manage access and billing for the resource separately from other services.